MicrosoftDocs/Viva/WorkplaceAnalytics/personal/use/dashboard.md

 5. Select **Save** to save your changes.

 >[!NOTE]
 >It might take up to 24 hours for your saved changes to take effect.
-See [Opt out](../overview/mya-faq.md#opt-out) for more details on opting out of digests or inline suggestions.

 ### If I am opted out, can I opt back in?